luser-dr00g/inca/README2.md

 But the floor function (underscore) will yield integers (after truncating).

 *Update:* I've just discovered a comment feature that's already implemented.
-The exec() function will only build space-delimiter vectors of number-typed objects.
+The exec() function will only build space-delimited vectors of number-typed objects.
 So you can write comments as strings immediately following the expression.
 It's simply discarded.